 Because of the face-to-face configuration and the angled slides, items are picked from the pod in which they are stored, but can be used to fill orders in both pods without physically moving the order totes.
 The Cross Picking System eliminates the need to pass an incomplete order from one pick zone to the next, saving time and increasing throughput.

-Benefits To Expect By Implementing Cross Picking:
+Benefits of Implementing Cross Picking:

 - Double batch sizes